 Assessments are integral to any social and emotional learning (SEL) program.
 Data is a powerful tool to help educators identify students’ needs and, through progress monitoring, strengthen the quality of instruction.
 Assessments also can be used to help school or program leadership evaluate the effectiveness and ROI of an SEL program.

 But which assessment is the best fit?
 First, it is important to select an evidence-based tool that aligns well with your existing curriculum.
 The assessment should also be robust and flexible to meet your evaluation needs.

-Evo SEL is flexible and can support nearly any SEL curricula.
+The DESSA System is flexible and can support nearly any SEL curricula.
 Additionally, our system provides instant access to targeted SEL intervention strategies and curricula samples from leading SEL providers, including:

 - Open Circle